9 Brutal Reasons Why He Hasn’t Proposed [The Honest Truth]

 If he has already told you he doesn’t believe in marriage (whatever the case) and doesn’t want to get married, then here is where you might have encountered issues.
 You pushed that problem to the back of your mind, thinking: I’ll deal with this down the road and see what happens.
 You thought you could change his mind over time or you are now years deep into your relationship when you suddenly realize you are now ready for a lifelong commitment (when before you weren’t sure yourself at the time).

-The point is if YOU believe in it – knowing he doesn’t – don’t go through a relationship thinking you can change him into a believer.
+The point is if YOU believe in it – knowing he doesn’t –ย don’t go through a relationship thinkingย you can change him into a believer.
+He has to want it himself without the pressure or ultimatum.

 He’s getting his life in order